 “I’m so happy!
 Thank you for voting for diversity, thank you for choosing different!” she said after winning.
 “I love my country.
 Next year in Jerusalem.”

-The win is significant for Israel as it means Eurovision will be held in Jerusalem next time, bringing thousands of visitors from all over Europe to the Jewish state, along with competing groups from each European country, as well as Australia!
+The win is significant for Israel as it means Eurovision will be held in the Jewish State next time, bringing thousands of visitors from all over Europe to the Holy Land, along with competing groups from each European country, as well as Australia!
 The contest is a huge opportunity for the host country to promote itself as a top tourist destination, which Israel is, due to its historic sites, Biblical connections and breathtaking scenery.

 Eurovision is one of the longest-running TV series, with audience figures of up to 600 million viewers internationally and is said to be the biggest singing competition in the world.